googleads/videojs-ima/README.md

 a video player to be used for playback, and script tags for the IMA SDK and your own javascript file.

+It's recommended that you include the videojs-ima stylesheet (video.js.ima.css/scss) if you provide some player options to video.js which is related to styles, see #880.

 ```html
 <html>
   <head>